Mitosis – Cell Division Ep 2

 These are the four stages of mitosis.
 Let’s take a look at the sequence of events:

-2. Metaphase – the centrioles form the spindle fibres across the cell.
-The chromosomes (still consisting of two sister chromatids) anchor themselves to the spindle fibres at the centromeres, and they line up along the centre of the cell.
+2. Metaphase – the chromosomes (consisting of two sister chromatids joined at the centromere) anchor themselves to the spindle at the centromeres, and they line up along the equator of the cell.
 Note that there is a checkpoint in metaphase – the cell checks that all the chromosomes are attached to the spindle before carrying on.

 3. Anaphase – the chromosomes divide at the centromere, so now the sister chromatids are separated.
-The spindle fibres contract to pull one of each to the opposite poles of the cell.
+The spindle contracts to pull one of each to the opposite poles of the cell.
 The chromatids (which now go back to being called chromosomes) appear ‘v’ shaped as they are pulled.

 4. Telophase – the nuclear envelope forms around each set of chromosomes so there are two nuclei visible.
-The chromosomes decondense and the spindle fibres disappear.
+The chromosomes decondense and the spindle breaks down.

 The four stages of mitosis: 1.
 Prophase, 2.
 Metaphase, 3.
 Anaphase, 4.
 Telophase.
 (Only two pairs of chromosomes drawn.)